facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 ## A first workaround

-Once getting to this issue I quickly realized that the task was about to get way more complicated than what I thought, because I got to a point in which I was limited by the lack of a feature on **GitLab**.
+Once getting to this issue I quickly realized that the task was about to get way more complicated than what I thought, because I got to a point where I was limited by the lack of a feature on **GitLab**.

 I'm not a developer anymore and I never had the chance to work with **Ruby** (which is the main backend language for **GitLab**), so I didn't feel confident enough to try and see if I could solve this by myself.

 I decided to implement an "hacky" workaround that allowed my **CI/CD** pipeline to move away from **Docker Compose** while still keeping the ability to use multiple instances of the same **GitLab** `service`.

-The workaround revolves around a fairly simple idea: as we already saw before, **GitLab**'s `services` support the override of both **Docker** image's `entrypoint` and `command`, and this can be used to provide additional logic that needs to be executed on the image's startup.
+The workaround revolves around a fairly simple idea: as we have seen before, **GitLab** `services` support the override of both the `entrypoint` and `command` of the **Docker** image.
+This can be used to provide additional logic that must be executed when the image is started.

-This, coupled with the shared `variables` between `jobs` and `services`, enabled me to provide some kind of "scoped" `variables` to each **mock server** instance in the following way:
+This fact, coupled with the `variables` shared between `jobs` and `services`, enabled me to provide some kind of "scoped" `variables` to each **mock server** instance in the following way:

 ```yaml
 job-1: